-The Rural Alberta Business Centre (RABC) Pilot Program is a partnership between the Government of Alberta and local organizations actively involved with the business community.
+The Rural Alberta Business Centre (RABC) Program is a partnership between the Government of Alberta and local organizations actively involved with the business community.

 What services do RABCs offer?